aboutcode-org/scancode-toolkit/docs/source/cli-reference/synopsis.rst

 ------------

 Scancode-Toolkit installation can be done by downloading ScanCode as an application, which is recommended generally.
-For users familiar with ``pip``, ScanCode is also available and can be installed from ``pip``, the default Python Package Manager.
+For users who wish to use ScanCode as a library, it can be installed via ``pip``, the default Python Package Manager.
 Refer the following sections for detailed Instructions on the each of the Installation Methods.

 - :ref:`app_install`